 Kimberly Comisky, Program Coordinator

-Kimberly Comisky is the Respite Program Coordinator for the Alzheimer’s Disease Caregiver Support Initiative.
-She helps connect those caring for loved ones with Alzheimer’s disease or dementia to local respite providers in the counties the Initiative covers — Clinton, Essex, Franklin, Hamilton, Warren and Washington.
+Kimberly Comisky is the Program Coordinator for the Alzheimer’s Disease Caregiver Support Initiative.
 Kimberly is a graduate of Sienna College where she earned her BA in Psychology with a minor in Sociology.
-She has been working in human services for over 15 years and is passionate about helping families obtain the care they need.
-Her goal as Respite Program Coordinator is to help caregivers feel less alone.
+She has been working in human services for over 18 years and is passionate about helping families obtain the care they need.
+Kimberly is a trained interventionist through the Rosalynn Carter Institute on Caregiving.
+She is an active member of the NY State Respite and Caregiving Coalition and is the subcontracted Co- Director of the Regional Caregiver Wellness and respite Center grant held by Lifespan of Greater Rochester.
+She actively participates in the Warren, Hamilton, Washington Long Term Care committees and interagency councils.
+Her goal as Program Coordinator is to help caregivers feel less alone.
 Her hope is that anyone providing care has someone they can reach out to, whether it is through the Caregiver Support Initiative, a friend, a peer or another community agency.

 Kristen Osterhoudt, Regional Coordinator for Education and Training Services

 Kristen Osterhoudt is the Regional Coordinator for Education and Training Services for all counties covered within the Alzheimer’s Disease Caregiver Support Initiative — which includes Clinton, Essex, Franklin, Hamilton, Warren and Washington.
 She graduated from Saint Michael’s College with a B.A. in Sociology and Education.
 As the Coordinator for Education and Training Services, Kristen provides free specialized education for caregivers of those with dementia.
 She facilitates training in group settings or on a one-on-one basis in the caregiver’s home.
+Kristen also facilitates the Support Groups and Memory Cafes throughout the region.
 She is passionate about education, providing caregivers with knowledge, and connecting them to resources within their communities.